 Similar to tax returns, these reports are subject to audit by the tax office, the National Taxation Bureau (Article 7 of the Act).

-As mentioned above, the unpaid tax attributable to misreporting in any of the reports, will be subject to extra penalty.
+As mentioned above, the unpaid tax attributable to misreporting in any of the reports will be subject to an extra penalty.

-There still seems to be many people who did not fulfill the reporting obligations, especially the Overseas Property Report.
+There still seem to be many people who did not fulfill the reporting obligations, especially the Overseas Property Report.